pthunga/PFAS-analysis/README.md

 1. 24 hpf and 120 hpf behavior responses + morphology evaluations for ~ 140 PFAs from EPA library
 2. Censored morphology data using the 'ANY_' endpoint
 3. Screened the library for bioactivity using two metrics -  LEL and Benchmark Dose.
+4. Fisher exact test to test for associations between volatility status of chemical and bioactivity across endpoints
+5. Chemotype enrichment analysis to test for associations between chemotype and bioactivity across endpoints

 > Path to processed files - in C:/Users/pthunga/Documents/PhD/PFAS data/results/gui
 > All the code -  C:/Users/pthunga/Documents/PhD/PFAS data/code

-Upload figures with higher resolution

  ## Breaking down chemical hits calls by chemotypes